 Repurposing Your Old Artificial Christmas Tree

 If you’re more interested in repurposing your artificial tree than recycling it, try cutting the branches apart to create wreaths or garlands you can use to adorn your front door, mantel, or banisters.
-Depending on the shape of your artificial tree’s branches and foliage, you should be able to use wire cutters to cut them to the length you want and re-use them around your home to add a touch of greenery and freshness.
+Depending on the shape of your artificial tree’s branches and foliage, you should be able to use wire cutters to cut them to the length you want and re-use them around your home.
 Coupled with festive ribbons, lights, and ornaments, your old Christmas tree will add a lovely, magical touch to the rest of your seasonal decorations.